 Last fall, when we went on a fossil hunting excursion with Ruddy Duck Adventures, one of the stops on our all-day outing was the Calvert Marine Museum in Solomons, MD.
 It was perfect for that tour, and a trip there would also make a great outing on its own.

-The museum tells the unique story of Chesapeake Bay’s prehistoric past, natural environment, and maritime heritage through an array of fascinating exhibits that are engaging for all ages.
+The museum tells the unique story of the Chesapeake Bay’s prehistoric past, natural environment, and maritime heritage through an array of fascinating exhibits that are engaging for all ages.
 They range from small items in display cases to large installations, with areas to tour both indoors and out.
 Some are compelling just to look at, others welcome interaction.

 Inside, there are areas dedicated to different eras in the Bay’s history.
 You can view fossils and artifacts in display cases, see different kinds of boats that cruise the waters, and learn how people and businesses have thrived in the area over time.
 A Discovery Room lets guests get hands on with different activities, including a sand box “beach” where you can go on a little shark tooth hunt, turtles to touch, and a little lighthouse to climb.